COMPREHENSIVE EVERGLADES RESTORATION PLAN

 b.
 P.L.
 117-58: Infrastructure Investment and Jobs Act, Supplemental:

 West Palm Beach, Florida 33406

-Land acquisition for all remaining components (C-25 Reservoir and STA, located in St Lucie County, FL; four large natural storage and water quality areas, located in Martin St. Lucie, and Okeechobee counties; St Lucie River North-fork floodplain, located in St Lucie County, FL, and muck disposal site, located in St Lucie County, FL) are all pending completion of the reservoirs and STA components.
+Land acquisition for the C-25 Reservoir and STA, located in St Lucie County was completed by the SFWMD in December 2021.
+The SFWMD plans to award a design contract for the C-25 Reservoir and STA in May 2022 with a construction award scheduled for FY 26.
+Land acquisition for the four large natural storage and water quality areas, located in Martin, St. Lucie, and Okeechobee counties; the St Lucie River North-fork floodplain, located in St Lucie County, and muck disposal site, located in St Lucie County) is ongoing by the SFWMD.

 A Validation Post Authorization Change Report for the IRL-S Project is scheduled for completion in April 2022.